Upcoming Library Events

 Join a weekly in-person/virtual book club and read along/read aloud with group leader, Linda Ohlson Graham.
 Each session will focus on The Agony and the Ecstasy: A Biographical Novel of Michelangelo by Irving Stone.
 Linda Ohlson Graham, will read aloud from the book while encouraging other participants to read along or aloud as well.
 Continuing every Tuesday until the book is finished.
 Email araff@clamsnet.org for the Zoom link.

-In Person: Movie Night: "The September Issue”
+In Person: Movie Night: "The Blue Angel”

 Wednesday nights at 5:30 p.m. in the Marc Jacobs Reading room.